Turbinate Reduction in Los Angeles

 • Environmental irritants

 When turbinate hypertrophy is caused by allergies or irritants, it generally responds well to treating the underlying cause.
-In many cases, the swelling can be reduced and the problem resolved with medical treatment However, chronic, long-term swelling of the turbinates may not respond to medical therapies.
+In many cases, the swelling can be reduced and the problem resolved with medical treatment.
+However, chronic, long-term swelling of the turbinates may not respond to medical therapies.
 In such cases, turbinate reduction surgery may be the most effective and appropriate treatment.

-Turbinate Reduction
+Turbinate Reduction Surgery and Septal Surgery

 Inferior turbinate hypertrophy is common in patients with a deviated septum.
 The turbinates tend to be smaller on the side of the septal deviation (the smaller nostril) and larger on the opposite side, as the body is attempting to compensate for the anatomical difference.
 Breathing may be impaired by the septal obstruction in one nostril and by the enlarged turbinate in the other.
 Turbinate reduction surgery is often performed in conjunction with nasal septal surgery.

-TURBINATE REDUCTION PROCEDURE
+TYPES OF TURBINATE REDUCTION TECHNIQUES

 Dr. Zadeh has developed a procedure to reduce the overall size of the turbinate, allowing for greater airflow and relief of nasal obstruction and congestion, while preserving the critical function of the turbinates.